SantiagoSR-1/Crypto-Investment-Unsupervised-Analysis/README.md

 ## Example

-For a visual reference as to how voila web interface package works, please refer to the below animation:
+For a visual reference as to how the analysis was performed, please refer to the below:

 ![Market Data Line](Resources/df_market_data.PNG)